Marckkill/MementoMoriGame/README.md

 # Memento Mori
 Welcome to the GitHub repo of the game Memento Mori.
 A platformer Metroid Vania like game where you explore the world after is ill fated end.
-Fight the old gods to allow the world to achieve its memento mori, and rest is peace.
+Fight the old gods to allow the world to achieve its memento mori, and rest in peace.

 ## Current Devs